Living in the Dominican Republic

 When we asked people living in the Dominican Republic about club and activities where newcomers can meet others, they responded:

 "I'm a retired Brit who enjoys meeting people at coffee restaurants in the morning in Sosua and Cabarete.
 I recall many New Yorkers used to come to the town for long weekends to meet the attractive Dominican women.
 But a couple told me that they now return for longer periods because they were surprised how they met so many guys of different nationalities who enjoyed talking to them.
 They also gave them advice on any issue they wanted to know about.
-Hope you visit and have many friends as I have," remarked one expat living in Dominican Rep.
+Hope you visit and have many friends as I have," said one expat in Dominican Rep.

 "Any expat groups, spanish lessons at a qualified school.
-Join a dance group, a walking group and kind of group that gets you out meeting others," wrote one member in Santo Domingo.
+Join a dance group, a walking group and kind of group that gets you out meeting others," said one expat who made the move to Santo Domingo.

 What is life like in the Dominican Republic?